 It is also important to remember that SpaceShipTwo is only capable of making sub-orbital flights—that is, reaching space but falling back down to Earth in a parabolic arc rather than orbiting the planet.
-In order to reach orbit—and the International Space Station—you currently have two options: contract with the Russian government for $81 million per seat or NewSpace company SpaceX (starting in late-2017) for $58 million per seat.
+In order to reach orbit—and the International Space Station—you currently have two options: contract with the Russian government for $81 million per seat or NewSpace company SpaceX (supposedly starting sometime in 2018) for $58 million per seat.
 While the $23 million in savings is “cost-effective” for governments and the mega-rich, it is hardly what I would describe as democratizing.

 The tour guide puts on another video for us to watch as we begin to pull into the spaceport.
 The massive LEED Gold certified terminal and hanger facility designed by Lord Norman Foster begins to loom on the horizon.
 This time, the video describes the region, especially El Camino Real de Tierra Adentro—in English, The Royal Road of the Interior Land—the 1600 mile (2560 km) Spanish road that snaked its way up from Mexico City to San Juan Pueblo in New Mexico.
 The road served as the main trade route for the Spanish (and after 1821, the Mexicans) from 1598 until 1882.
 The video briefly discusses the Pueblo Revolt and Geronimo’s uprising but breathlessly announces that the “territory was eventually tamed.”